-SLS promotes harvest operations where tree processing (removal of limbs and tops) is conducted at the stump wherever possible.
+SLS promotes harvest operations that will process (process) the trees at the stump wherever possible.
 This approach of harvesting has many benefits to soil productivity.
 By processing the trees at the stump, tree tops and branches are evenly distributed throughout the block.
 Important nutrients are retained to leach back into the soil, providing for soil nutrition and development.
 Soil moisture holding capacity is also enhanced and organic matter is incorporated in to the soil which helps maintain soils productivity.
 The retention of coarse woody debris and needles and twigs also provides protection from erosion and creates microsites for seedlings and wildlife habitat.

 SLS planners minimize road building by optimizing economical skidding distances, planning the most direct access routes, utilizing existing roads and planning joint use corridors.
-Planned temporary roads, bared landing areas and displaced soils must not exceed 5% of the area, unless justified by SLS and accepted by the AESRD during the AOP approval process.
+Planned temporary roads, bared landing areas and displaced soils must not exceed 5% of the area, unless justified by SLS and accepted by SRD during the AOP approval process.